What is a Car Insurance Declaration Page?

 • Endorsements and exclusions: In addition to your policy’s limits and types of coverage, the policy declarations page will list any excluded perils or coverage add-ons that apply.

-A car insurance declarations page can be an acceptable
+While a car insurance declarations page can be an acceptable

 proof of insurance

-• A physical or digital insurance ID card
+• A digital insurance ID card

 • An